vexrgitgole/public/README.md

 ------------------------
 A tool to parse the dumped text files from [geonames.org](http://download.geonames.org/export/dump/ "geonames.org") and insert it into a SQLite3 database file.

+This tool only cares about Continents, Countries and Administration Levels 1 to 4.
+Other objectives are not of interest.
+The main purpose is to create a DB that can be used for a user-location signup form.

 To run it you can run it with: **python create_locations_db.py** and it will run with defaults.
 Two parameters are given :
 * **--out** or **-o** - the output file name for the SQLite3 DB; default is locations.sqlite3